Module

 You may add metadata in a module file:

-#!name=Name Here #!desc=Description HereYou may limit a module to specified platform.
+#!name=Name Here #!desc=Description HereYou may limit a module to a specified platform.
 (Optional)

 #!system=mac